DMHYT/LIBS/TextureWorker/README.md

       paint: {
         //color to change texture [r, g, b]
         color: [255, 0, 255],
-        //android.graphics.PorterDuff.Mode or Textures.MODE_STANDART (it is SRC_IN)
+        //android.graphics.PorterDuff.Mode or TextureWorker.MODE_STANDART (it is SRC_IN)
         mode: PorterDuff.Mode.SRC_IN
       },
       //path to texture's folder from the mod directory